DeianGG/GroupChat/README.md

-# SlimSage
+# GroupChat

 ## Description

-&nbsp;basic client-server chat system using Python's socket and threading libraries.
+&nbsp;Basic client-server chat system using Python's socket and threading libraries.
 It allows multiple clients to connect to a server and exchange messages, both public and private, with each other.
-Here’s a brief description of its components and functionality:

 ## Echo Client
 1. Connection Setup: